lowRISC/opentitan/doc/ug/getting_started_fpga.md

 $ riscv32-unknown-elf-gdb -ex "target extended-remote :3333" -ex "info reg" sw/device/boot_rom/rom.elf
 ```

+Note that debug support is not yet mature (see https://github.com/lowRISC/opentitan/issues/574).
+In particular GDB cannot set breakpoints as it can't write to the (emulated) flash memory.
+HW breakpoint support is planned for Ibex to allow breakpointing code in flash.

 #### Common operations with GDB

 Examine 16 memory words in the hex format starting at 0x200005c0